rust-lang/rfcs/text/3537-msrv-resolver.md

 ## Integrate `cargo audit`

-If we [integrate `cargo audit`](https://github.com/rust-lang/cargo/issues/7678), we can better help users on older dependencies identify security vulnerabilities.
+If we [integrate `cargo audit`](https://github.com/rust-lang/cargo/issues/7678), we can better help users on older dependencies identify security vulnerabilities, reducing the risks associated with being on older versions.

 ## "cargo upgrade"